 All of our favourites from the 6053, all wrapped up in a nice little list, just for you.

-We first wrote about King Somm way back in 2019, but nearly a year and a half later, and we’re still pretty obsessed.
+We first wrote about King Somm way back in 2019, but years later, and we’re still pretty obsessed.
 Part bar, part bottle shop, part neighbourhood pizza place… to be honest, we can’t even adequately express our enthusiasm.
 Trust us when we say we’re keen beans – but we’re not alone, so you’ll want to get there nice and early to get a spot (or grab five of your mates and book a table).

 A coffee van parked up at a suburban oval?
 It doesn’t exactly inspire high expectations… until you chance upon Cosmo Coffee.
 This gleaming, polished, beacon of caffeine surpasses expectations and then some, with ace coffee served up by friendly barista Amos.
 Grab a pastry as well, and while you’re there, make sure to pat some pups.